 The delay effects generated by the DD-7 is clear and smooth, bringing back the vibe of the 80s.
 This smooth and creamy tone does well in complementing the clear and natural sound of the acoustic guitars.
 Intuitive designs allow the players to fine tune their signature sound in no time

 Digitech X-Series DigiDelay

 The X-Series DigiDelay, or briefly XDD, is one proud child of DigiTech.
 One look at the XDD’s metal housing suggests a rigidness rivalling that of the Boss DD-7.

 Aesthetically, this is one of the more modern looking pedal you can find on the market.
 A monochrome colour scheme and finished by a brush metal housing gives off a new breath amongst green, purple or orange metal boxes.

 While the main selling point of this pedal is versatility, what keeps the users interested and even engrossed is very well hidden.
-While other pedals will cut off the effect after being turned off, the XDD will actually finish it, result in the sound slowly fades away.
+While other pedals will cut off the effect after being turned off, the XDD will actually finish it, resulting in the sound slowly fading away.
 Paired with an acoustic guitar, the pedal can do wonders.
-Channelling the guitar organic prowess and build it up using a warm and full delay, then finish off the melody in way no less spectacular.
+Channelling the guitars organic prowess and build up using a warm and full delay, then finishes off the melody in a way no less spectacular.

 7. Best Looper Pedals For Acoustic

 The concept of a looper pedal is straightforward, its name says it all.
 This pedal allows you to record segments of your playing and play them continually during the performance, consequently creating a “loop”.
 On the market, you can generally find two types of looper pedals.
 The first type allows one loop to integrate into your song, creating an overall more colourful performance.
 The second works similarly to the first but does not restrict the number of the loops, giving the ability to stack loops, creating layers for your song.